 What Documents Are Needed to Sell Your Business?

-In the initial business evaluation between the seller and the business broker, the seller should provide certain documents that enables the business broker to price and list the business properly.
-A well prepared seller with the right documents generally leads to a higher purchase price.
-This is because buyers trust the represented cash flow and positive merits of a businesses that is backed up with clear and transparent documentation.
+In the initial business evaluation between the seller and the business broker, the seller should provide certain documents or items that enables the business broker to price and list the business properly.
+A well prepared seller who has accurate and up to date documents generally leads to a higher purchase price.
+This is because buyers trust the represented cash flow and advertised merits of a businesses when backed up with clear and transparent documentation.
 Moreover, having the right documents will make it far easier for a buyer to obtain SBA financing on the business purchase.
-The documents differ in importance depending on industry, but sellers should generally have their financials, lease, equipment list, and an itemized list of personal ‘add-backs’ available for review.
+In general, needed documents that business owners should generally have available are their financials (three years of tax returns or profit and loss reports), lease, physical asset list, and an itemized list of personal ‘add-backs’.
+Other documents requested during the formal due diligence phase includes employee and payroll records, bank statements, insurance certificates, and financial data showing key metrics of the business such as the level of customer concentration.

 The financials of a business are generally the historical tax returns or profit and loss statements.
 It is best to have the three most recent years available (preferably in PDF format for tax returns which is easier to view and send).
-The tax returns and profit and loss statements should both tell the same tale as far as the overall sales and overall profits (or ‘adjusted owner benefit‘) of the business, but in differing formats.
+The tax returns and profit and loss statements should both tell the same tale as far as the sales and profits (or ‘adjusted owner benefit’) of the business.
 Often times, sellers have their own Quickbooks-generated profit and loss reports, which are fine to use so long as they are accurate and generally match the provided tax returns.

 Include Most Recent Financials